jonfernandez12/FRIDAY_code_challenge/docs/technical/modus_operandi.md

 [2022-06-21]

 7. Understand how Actions in github work, trying to automate the execution of all docs an leave  them in public/ folder, finally not achieved, I create public in local and uploaded to Github so is accessible via https://jonfernandez12.github.io/FRIDAY_code_challenge/public/.
 8. Thinking about how to organize project.
-First 3 files where developed with one function each of them, then I think it was a better idea to create a Processor class, Repository class and Validator class to organize concepts in the code structure.
+First 3 files where developed with one processing function each of them, then I think it was a better idea to create a Processor class, Repository class and Validator class to organize concepts in the code structure.